JJCamachoVargas/MLHadoop/KMeansClustering_MapReduce/Readme.txt

-Input file is just filled with delimited ponits.
+Input file is just filled with delimited points.

 Initially, the output folder needs to be created and must be filled with a file which contains the initial cluster centers which are mostly zero.